thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 <h2 id="built-in-validators">Built-in Validators</h2>

 Angular comes with a subset of built-in validators out of the box.
-We can apply them either declaratively as directives on elements in our DOM, in case we're building a <strong>template-driven</strong> form, or imperatively using the `Control` and `ControlGroup` or `FormBuilder` APIs, in case we're building a <strong>model-driven</strong> form.
+We can apply them either declaratively as directives on elements in our DOM, in case we're building a <strong>template-driven</strong> form, or imperatively using the `FormControl` and `FormGroup` or `FormBuilder` APIs, in case we're building a <strong>model-driven</strong> form.
 If you don't know what it's all about with template-driven and model-driven forms, don't worry, we'll have an article to each of those soon.

 The supported built-in validators, at the time of writing this article, are: